-But we have seen that there are classical liberal grounds to abolish the voluntary slavery contract not because it was seen an involuntary but because it was fraudulent.
-Here again, this analysis of the voluntary slavery contract has nothing whatever to do with the consideration for the contract, the slave's real income (food, clothing, and shelter), how harshly the slave is treated, or other such considerations.
+Here again, this analysis of the voluntary slavery contract has nothing whatever to do with the consideration for the contract, the slave's real income (food, clothing, and shelter), how harshly the slave is treated, or other such considerations-not to mention any master's license to kill the slave.
+The argument has nothing to do with the legislators' subjective "intent to commit fraud" when they validated voluntary slavery contracts4 nor with the subjective intent of the masters in such contracts.